How to Make Homemade Edibles with Consistent Doses

 how to make homemade edibles

-By Andrew Ward Updated March 8th
+By Andrew Ward Updated August 24th

 Homemade edibles are one of the most exciting aspects of cannabis today, brimming with possibilities.
 Licensed brands are constantly innovating the space, making just about every edible under the sun, from the classic brownie to infused candies, drink powders, and even fine dining.
-And as more people learn how to make delicious, infused creations at home, cannabis consumers are branching out to the world of DIY edibles.
+As more people learn how to make delicious, infused creations at home, cannabis consumers are branching out to the world of DIY edibles.

 Learning how to make edibles on your own takes a bit of work but produces ample rewards – especially for the health-conscious consumer.
 While commercially available edibles certainly have evolved, many remain too sugary or unhealthy for most diets.
 But with homemade edibles, you can create consistently dosed cannabis products with the ingredients you desire.